-Proactive recruitment is focussed on sourcing, engaging and attracting candidates ahead of hiring demand.
+Proactive recruitment is focused on sourcing, engaging, and attracting candidates ahead of hiring demand.
 With the ever-increasing time to hire and cost per hire, it makes sense for recruiters to engage their candidates proactively and stay ahead of the hiring demands.

 Unlike reactive recruiting, proactive recruiting doesn’t depend on candidates applying for a position after it’s open.
-Instead, proactive recruitment focusses on identifying talent before its demand, establishing contact, nurturing relationships and ultimately making the candidate interested in an open opportunity.
+Instead, proactive recruitment focuses on identifying talent before its demand, establishing contact, nurturing relationships, and ultimately making the candidate interested in an open opportunity.

-Proactive recruiters are much more like marketers and/or salespeople and tend treat their candidates like customers.
+Proactive recruiters are much more like marketers and/or salespeople and tend to treat their candidates as customers.
 Candidates once sourced enter into your sales funnel or rather a series of stages ultimately resulting in the candidate working for your company.

 The best way to convert great talent into candidates and promoters for your recruiting process.

 The proactive methodology covers the entire five phases (Find, Engage, Nurture, Attract and Convert) which turns strangers into employees and promoters of the company.
 Tools like Recruiterflow help you adopt proactive recruitment at your organization.

 The Five Phases of Proactive Recruiting Explained

 You don’t want to just reach out to anyone.
 You would probably want to reach out to only those people who are most likely to become candidates and ultimately happy employees.
 But the question is how do you find them?

 You need to talk to your team and respective hiring managers to know more about the ideal candidate and create an ideal candidate persona.
 It helps you narrow down your search for relevant candidates.
 (Check out our candidate persona template used by more than 350 amazing recruiters around the globe!)